 Mink and fox are carnivores, predators and highly inquisitive, active animals, with complex social lives.
 Unlike most other types of farm animals, who tend to be flock or herd species, mink are solitary by nature.
 Mink and fox are territorial and, in the wild, go to great lengths to defend their territories.
-These animals are unsuited to farming conditions and especially intensive breeding and rearing.
+These animals are unsuited to farming conditions and especially intensive breeding and rearing in confinement.

 Killing methods for fur animals

 The methods used to kill fur animals also leave much to be desired.